 A Fresh French

-Nothing says classic quite like a French mani, but don't think you're obligated to stick with the customary style if it doesn't speak to you.
-For a fresh take on the traditional French manicure, play with the the color of the tip or try curving and elongating the shape of it into a design.
+Nothing says classic quite like a French mani, which pairs well with every season, theme, and aesthetic.
+However, don't think you're obligated to stick with the customary style if it doesn't speak to you.
+For a fresh take on the traditional French manicure, play with the color of the tip, or try curving and elongating the design into a unique shape.

 Showcase a silver engagement ring with a similarly stunning silver manicure.
 This bride included a wash of glitter on hers to really catch the light.

 Bold brides, this one is for you.
 Look to saturated red hues, from fiery scarlet to deep burgundy, for a romantic feel.
-Just find the shade that suits the look of your bridal ensemble, wedding theme, and season.
+Just be sure to find a shade that suits the look of your bridal ensemble, wedding theme, and season.